 10. Any aspects not expressly regulated in this Article regarding the functioning of the Audit and Control Committee, shall be regulated by the Audit and Control Committee itself.

-Over the course of 2019, in the performance and fulfilment of the powers granted in FCC's internal regulations, the Committee has performed, by way of example, the following duties:
+Over the course of 2020, in the performance of said powers, the Committee has performed, by way of example, the following duties: